Cryan at center of storm over abortion, gun violence and white nationalism

-Sen. Joe Cryan has placed himself at the center of a growing storm touching on abortion, gun violence, and white nationalism, irritating Elizabeth Democrats and turning himself into a high-profile political target as voters prepare to cast ballots in the Democratic primary election.
+In the waning days of the Democratic primary election, Sen. Joe Cryan has placed himself at the center of a growing storm touching on abortion, gun violence and white nationalism, irritating Elizabeth Democrats and turning himself into a more high-profile political target as voters prepare to cast ballots in Elizabeth, Union, Roselle and Cranford.

 Cryan cast the deciding vote that closed six Planned Parenthood clinics in New Jersey when he helped Republican Governor Chris Christie enact the 2010 state budget.